ioccc-src/winner/2012/README.md

 ## Remarks on some of the entries

-We believe you will be impressed with this year's winners.
-We had a very difficult time picking a single best from among the other winners because the overall quality of the winners were so high.
+We believe you will be impressed with this year's winning entries.
+We had a very difficult time picking a single best from among the other entries because the overall quality of the submissions were so high.

 This year we selected the top 4 entries for particularly high honors: